WHAT just happened???

 But, here’s where I got completely wrecked by God’s awesomeness.

 She approached me later to apologize.
 Which I thanked her for.
 And again, old me would’ve seized that opportunity to utterly chastise her for her ridiculous behavior.
 (I can ONLY imagine WHAT my crazy self would have said.
 Oh Jesus…)

 But, I’ve learned.

 Before I EVEN KNEW WHAT I WAS SAYING, scripture came pouring out of me.
 (And, not condemning scripture to make me feel right and her feel wrong.
 That’s just gross) But, life-giving truth came out of me.
-Wisdom from God’s word that I NEVER would’ve had if left to my own devices.
+Wisdom that I NEVER would’ve had if left to my own devices.